-The Town maintains three different types of fiduciary funds.
-The Other Postemployment Benefits Trust Fund is used to report resources held in trust for healthcare benefits for retirees and beneficiaries.
-The private purpose trust fund and the agency fund reports resources held by the Town in a custodial capacity for individuals, private organizations and other governments.
-The Town's agency funds are used to account for performance bonds, guaranteed deposits, police and fire details, payroll withholdings and student activity funds.
-The Town's private purpose trust fund is used to account for scholarships.
+The Town maintains two different types of fiduciary funds.
+The Other Postemployment Benefits Fund is used to report resources held in trust for healthcare benefits for retirees and beneficiaries.
+The private purpose trust fund reports resources held by the Town in private organizations and other governments.
+The Town's private purpose trust fund is used to account for educational scholarships.